 Perched upon Biscayne Bay, Bayfront Park is one of the city’s favorite green spaces.
 The bay’s shimmering turquoise waters form a backdrop to several memorials, sculptures, outdoor music venues, and playgrounds.

-Bayfront Park has 30 acres of greenery wedged between Biscayne Boulevard and the bay.
-The Downtown Miami park offers free yoga classes to the public on Monday and Wednesday nights as well as Saturday mornings.
+Bayfront Park has 30 acres of greenery wedged between Biscayne Boulevard and the bay in Downtown Miami.
+The park offers free yoga classes to the public on Monday and Wednesday nights as well as Saturday mornings.

 Located on Biscayne Boulevard, Bayside Marketplace is a massive, two-story, open-air shopping mall.
-The shopping center sits on the beautiful shores of Biscayne Bay.
-The market is one of the most visited Miami attractions.
+The shopping center & market sits on the beautiful shores of Biscayne Bay and is one of the most visited Miami attractions.

 Bayside Marketplace has dozens of brand-name shops, restaurants, and bars.
 You’ll also spot several tour companies if you’re looking to add to your South Florida adventure.
 (A day trip to Fort Lauderdale or Key West, perhaps?)